-Longboat Energy revealed a two-well farm-in agreement with OMV in May, explaining that this deal will allow it to enter three licences on the NCS by acquiring 20 per cent working interest in PL1100, PL1100B and PL1016.
+Longboat Energy revealed a two-well farm-in agreement with OMV in May, explaining that the deal would allow it to enter three licences on the NCS by acquiring 20 per cent working interest in PL1100, PL1100B and PL1016.

 These three licences, which are operated by OMV with a 40 per cent stake, contain two wells on the Oswig and Velocette prospects, targeting combined gross unrisked mean resources of 223 mmboe.
-As explained at the time, the consideration for the acquisition of the interests comprises an aggregate pre-tax carry of approximately $12.4 million and post-tax of $3.4 million.
+The consideration for the acquisition of the interests comprises an aggregate pre-tax carry of approximately $12.4 million and post-tax of $3.4 million.

-In an update on Friday, Longboat Energy confirmed that the farm-in agreement with OMV Norge has been completed, elaborating that it has now gained access to two “near-term, gas-weighted” exploration prospects on the NCS.
+In an update on Friday, Longboat Energy confirmed that the farm-in agreement with OMV Norge was completed.
+The firm has now gained access to two “near-term, gas-weighted” exploration prospects on the NCS.

 According to Longboat, the newly acquired licences have “significant follow-on prospectivity,” which would be derisked by “any exploration success” and the Oswig well could significantly derisk further gross unrisked mean resources of 80 mmboe.

 The company further says that Oswig is expected to spud in July with the Maersk Drilling-owned Maersk Intrepid rig, which OMV hired in December 2021.
 This prospect is located close to existing infrastructure with tie-back potential to the Oseberg and Tune fields in the Norwegian North Sea, which are operated by Equinor.